EXL-1/Portfolio-Website/README.md

 ## Technology Stack
 Frontend: Built with HTML, CSS, and JavaScript.

-Hosting:  Deployed on a Synology NAS with Web Station, Nginx reverse proxy, and SSL encryption for enhanced security and efficient performance.
+Hosting:  Deployed on a Synology NAS with Web Station, Nginx reverse proxy.

 ## Concept Designs
 Below are the wireframe and mockup designs that helped shape my website: